Moumouls/next-atomic-gql/docs/index.md

 -   Define a page to develop
 -   Launch storybook: `yarn storybook`
 -   Go to the mocked server `http://localhost:1337` or `http://localhost:1338` to check in the playground if data needed for your page exists
--   If some data is not defined in the API check/update your GraphQL Backend/Next Atomic Server and then use/adapt `yarn refresh*schema` to update your local GraphQL API Contract (`./graphql/cloud*schema.graphql`)
+-   If some data is not defined in the API check/update your GraphQL Backend/Next Atomic Server and then use/adapt `yarn refresh-schema` to update your local GraphQL API Contract (`./graphql/cloud-schema.graphql`)
 -   Create Atoms:
     -   index.tsx
     -   stories.tsx